 - Are you willing to participate?
 Are your comments relevant to the class discussion? - Do your comments show evidence of appropriate, insightful analysis of the case? - Are you a good listener as well as speaker?
 Can you play off of the comments of others? - Are you willing to test new ideas?
-Or are all of your comments "safe"? - Do you work well with others during group projects?
+Or are all of your comments "safe"?

+• Do you work well with others during group projects?

 Activity Score

-Individual Discussion Board Posts 200
+Group Discussion Board Posts 150

-Written Team Submissions/Posts 450
+Written Team Case Assignments (Datril (50 points), Ka (200), Unilever(250)) (i added these details here for clarification) 500

-Live Team Case: Zoka 250
+Live Team Case: OHA 300

-Marketing Moment Team Video 200

-Live Team Case: BECU 500
+Live Team Case: Minecraft 500

-Class contributions (participation during zoom sessions and in break out groups, team member evaluations at the end of the quarter) 50
+Class contributions (participation during zoom sessions and in break out groups, team member evaluations at the end of the quarter, individual participation in group discussions) 100

 Individual Break-Even Analysis 50

-Individual Final Exam 300
+Individual Final Exam 400

 Total 2000